EranStarkLab/SpatiotemporalSpiking/README.md

   * MI_MAT - mat file containing mutual information values between the features and p-values.

 ## Provided data
-Partial data is provided to be able to test the modules.
+A dataset is provided at https://doi.org/10.5281/zenodo.7273925 for testing the modules.
-* Raw data is provided for a single shank from a single recording session under _data_files/raw_data/es25nov11_13/_.
+* Raw data are provided for a single shank from a single recording session under _data_files/raw_data/es25nov11_13/_.
 Files with .spk, .res, and .clu formats are constructed as described in Hazan et al., 2006. .xml file contains metadata for the recording session. .stm file contains information about the light stimuli (start and end times, type of stimuli, intensity of stimuli, and shank).